LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 # 🔥🔥News
+- [03/09/2024] We have uploaded the images used in the M2KR benchmark [here](https://huggingface.co/datasets/BByrneLab/M2KR_Images) .
 - [10/08/2024] We received many requests regarding adding multilingual abilities to PreFLMR.
 We announce that **we are now training the Chinese version of PreFLMR and will release it very soon**.
 Stay tuned!
 - [05/06/2024] 🔥🔥🔥The PreFLMR paper has been accepted to appear at ACL 2024!
 The camera-ready version of the paper has been updated [here](https://arxiv.org/abs/2402.08327) to include more details and analyses.
 Along with the acceptance, we have made some important updates to help you use the model and extend your research easier:
   - Added an evaluation script that reproduces the results in the PreFLMR paper [here](https://github.com/LinWeizheDragon/FLMR?tab=readme-ov-file#new-evaluate-the-preflmr-models-on-all-m2kr-benchmarks)